-Nordic dramas have a unique feel.
+Nordic dramas have a unique feel about them.
 The dark settings and stories, slow-building plots, and shocking conclusions are chilling in more ways that one.
 The cold of the austere landscapes seeps into your bones as deeply held secrets come to light.
 The veneer of normalcy is torn away to reveal sinister truths hiding beneath everyday life.

 For fans of Nordic noir, nothing else will do.

-Which is why we have collected the best Nordic dramas that you can stream on Netflix and Amazon Prime right now.
+Which is why we have collected the best Nordic dramas, both foreign language hits and those inspired by them, that you can stream on Netflix and Amazon Prime right now.
 So grab a blanket, turn off the lights, and settle down with one of these great movies or TV shows.

 1. The Dragon Tattoo Trilogy

 The Girl with the Dragon Tattoo introduced much of the world to Nordic noir.
 The books and movies in the series chilled audiences with their dark sets, moody characters, and shocking violence.
-The first series of movies, filmed in Swedish, is considered by many fans to be the better of the two that have been released.
+The first series of movies, filmed in Swedish, is considered by many to be the best by far.

 If you aren’t already familiar with the story, here’s the short version: a journalist hires a young hacker to help him solve an old murder.
 The murder (as is always the case in Nordic crime dramas) is much more complicated than he expects, and he’s soon drawn into multiple webs of deceit.
 And the hacker, Lisbeth Salander, has her own disturbing world to navigate.

-British TV has been producing a slew of great Nordic-style shows in the past few years, and Fortitude is one of them.
+British TV has produced a slew of great Nordic-style shows over the past few years, and Fortitude is one of them.
 A murder shocks a small, remote Norwegian town near the Arctic Circle, and, of course, everything starts unraveling after that.